Having returned from the Cynefin retreat on Decision Making and perception, the concepts and discussions are still working through my thinking.

 - We first agree on the decision to be made.

 - The team creates a series of one-word criteria.
-Possibly listing distinctions, commonalities, areas of agreements + disagreement, values, descriptions, feeling, and how the customer or whomever the decision will impact will feel or see the decision.
+Possibly listing distinctions, commonalities, areas of agreement + disagreement, values, descriptions, feeling, and how the customer or whomever the decision will impact will feel or see the decision.

 - From the one-word criteria, develop an antonym that goes with each word.